Volvo 700 Series: Volvo 780

 The Volvo 780 coupé debuted at the International Auto Show in Geneva, Switzerland, in 1985, marking Volvo's return to the two-door coupé market following the departure of the 262C in 1981.
-The 780 became available in Europe in 1986 and in United States a year later.
+The 780 became available in Europe in 1986 and in the United States a year later.

 The 780 was designed by Marc Deschamps and built by Carrozzeria Bertone in Turin, Italy.
 The hood, trunk, and roof lines were all slightly lower than the standard 700 series profile, and the C-pillar was wider and had a more gradual slope down to the trunk.
 Headroom was improved over the 262C since Bertone only lowered the roofline by a single centimeter this time.
 Window frames all had black matte trim, and were accented with chrome.
 Chrome also highlighted the door handles, bumpers, and side mouldings.
 Originally, it had been planned to use a smaller, 2,458 cc turbocharged, version of the PRV V6 (as seen in the Renault 25 and Alpine), which had already been successfully tested in 740s and 760s.
 In the smaller engine compartment of the 780, however, the engine overheated and the PRV V6 Turbo never appeared in a Volvo.